 When you look back on your past education, you might remember following a curriculum that didn’t work well for you.
 Curriculum refers to the type of classes that students take and the content covered in those classes.
 As a curriculum designer or developer, you’ll have the chance to design and help implement a curriculum better suited for today’s modern students.
 Many developers watch teachers working in their classes, meet with students to talk about how well they learn in those classes and then create new designs that schools can implement to better meet the needs of students.

 The most common types of jobs in educational research include jobs as instructional coordinators.
-Instructional coordinators come into schools, do research and watch teachers to ensure that those teachers follow the standards of the state.
+Instructional coordinators come into schools, do research, and watch teachers to ensure that those teachers follow the standards of the state.
 They often work for the state or local government and help schools determine what changes they need to make in regards to the way teachers lead their students.
-According to the Bureau of Labor Statistics, those working in this field must have a master’s degree and those professionals earn a median annual salary of more than $62,000.
-The BLS also believes that the need for instructional coordinators will grow at an average rate in the future.
+According to the Bureau of Labor Statistics (BLS), those working in this field must have a master’s degree and those professionals earn a median annual salary of more than $66,000.

 Many students who study teaching in college imagine themselves working with students and running their own classes, but some of those students prefer working in research and administrative fields.
 The common types of jobs in educational research include positions working with faculty members behind the scenes and jobs helping teachers in schools.

 - Top 20 Online Educational Technology Master’s

 - Top 20 Online Master’s in Instructional Design

 - Top 15 Online Curriculum and Instruction Doctorates (C&I)